Eigenvector Geometry as a New Route to Criticality in Random Multiplicative Systems

-Figures~\ref{fig:lyapunov_2d}(c) illustrate how the Lyapunov exponent depends on the singular value dispersion $\sigma$ and the system size $N$.
+Figure~\ref{fig:lyapunov} illustrates how the Lyapunov exponent depends on the singular value dispersion $\sigma$ and the system size $N$.
 The main findings are: (i) for normal systems ($\sigma=0$), $\gamma$ is independent of $N$, as expected; (ii) introducing non-normality ($\sigma>0$) leads to an approximately linear growth of $\gamma$ with $\sigma$, with a larger slope when random rotations are present; (iii) the dominant finite-$N$ effect is well captured by $\gamma \approx \gamma_0 + \mathbb{E}[\ln \kappa]$, where $\mathbb{E}[\ln \kappa]\sim \sqrt{\ln N}$, consistent with extreme-value arguments.
-At small $\sigma$, the growth of $\gamma$ is initially quadratic, before crossing over to the linear regime (se SM for further details).
+At small $\sigma$, the growth of $\gamma$ is initially quadratic, before crossing over to the linear regime.
 Overall, the simulations confirm that non-normality raises the Lyapunov exponent, and the scaling of the log-condition number follows the theoretical $\sqrt{\ln N}$ behavior.

-Figures~\ref{fig:lyapunov_2d}(c) also report the behavior of the power-law tail exponent $\alpha$.
-The main finding is the confirmation of the prediction~(\ref{eq:alpha_correct}) that $\alpha$ decreases approximately linearly with $\sigma_c(N)-\sigma$ when $\sigma$ is close to but smaller than the critical value $\sigma_c(N)$, where the Lyapunov exponent $\gamma$ crosses zero.
-In particular, the top panel shows that $\gamma\approx 0$ when $\sigma\sqrt{\ln N}\approx 2.7$, which is consistent with the linear extrapolation of $\alpha$ for $\alpha < 5$ observed in the bottom panel of Fig.~\ref{fig:lyapunov_2d}(c).
+Figure~\ref{fig:lyapunov} also reports the behavior of the power law tail exponent $\alpha$.
+The main finding is the confirmation of the prediction that $\alpha$ decreases approximately linearly with $\sigma_c-\sigma\sqrt{\ln N}$ when $\sigma$ is close to but smaller than the critical value $\sigma_c$, where the Lyapunov exponent $\gamma$ crosses zero.
+In particular, the left panel shows that $\gamma\approx 0$ for $\sigma\sqrt{\ln N}\approx 2.7$, which is consistent with the linear extrapolation of $\alpha$ for $\alpha < 5$ observed in the right panel of Fig.~\ref{fig:lyapunov}.
 Moreover, $\alpha$ exhibits an approximate scaling with $\sigma\sqrt{\ln N}$, vanishing as $\sigma\to\sigma_c(N)$, in agreement with the simultaneous vanishing of $\gamma$.
-The bottom panel of Fig.~\ref{fig:lyapunov_2d}(c) further reveals a crossover to an approximately constant $\alpha$ for $\sigma\sqrt{\ln N}<1.5$, corresponding to the disappearance of non-normal eigenvector amplification.
+The right panel of Fig.~\ref{fig:lyapunov} further reveals a crossover to an approximately constant $\alpha$ for $\sigma\sqrt{\ln N}<1.5$, corresponding to the disappearance of non-normal eigenvector amplification.
 A particularly noteworthy outcome is that the theoretical predictions, which are derived under asymptotic assumptions such as the law of large numbers, the central limit theorem, and large-$N$ arguments, are already well supported by simulations with moderate system sizes $N=6$ to $20$.
 This robustness illustrates how asymptotic results can hold quantitatively even for relatively small $N$.